naver/hubblemon/Readme.md

 And If you use for_each(data_list, filter, output) function of hubblemon.
-You can examine and analyze clients stat by one line expression
+You can examine and analyze client stats by one line expression

-for_each function read all stat datas of data_list and pass it two second filter lambda function.
-If second filter return True, output lambda function execute filtered list.
+for_each function read all stat data of data_list and pass it two second filter lambda function.
+If second filter return true, output lambda function execute filtered list.

-for some examples,
+For some examples,

-below expression traverse all clients (get_all_data_list(preifx) returns all data in each clients which starts with prefix) and find bytes_recv + bytes_send are over 60M bytes, And show that lists
+Below expression traverse all clients (get_all_data_list(preifx) returns all data in each clients which starts with prefix) and find bytes_recv + bytes_send are over 60M bytes, And show that lists

 With this expression, You can find heavy clients.